jlkruger94/k_j_ej_1/README.md

   - Time interval between counter value publications (in seconds)
   - Can be set via launch file or command line
   - Example: `ros2 run clase5 counter_publisher timer_period:=0.5`

+- `reset_arg` (float, default: 50)
+  - Maximum count value at which the counter will be reset
+  - Can be set via launch file or command line
+  - Example: `ros2 run clase5 counter_suscriber reset_arg:=5`

 #### Services